 March 19 - Nº 78 Judges 15:1 – 16:3

 Do you understand the importance of guarding your heart?
 Samson did not do a good job of this.
-Instead he “followed his heart” which led him into sinful places.
-We need to give our heart’s desires to God and allow Him to control them, or they will bring disaster into our lives.
+Instead, he “followed his heart” which led him into many sinful places.
+We each need to give our heart’s desires to God and allow Him to control them, or they will bring disaster into our lives.